 FIRST (For Inspiration and Recognition of Science and Technology) was founded in 1989 by inventor Dean Kamen to foster interest and participation in science and technology.
 Based in Manchester, NH, FIRST inspires young people to be science and technology leaders by engaging them in exciting, mentor-based programs that build math, science, and technology skills—abilities that, in turn, lead to a more well-rounded life through greater self-confidence, communication, and leadership.
 This invaluable mission is shared by the Perot Museum of Nature and Science.
 As a research and informal science education institution, we believe that children learn best when they overcome challenges through hands-on learning, project design, and experimentation.
 It’s an experience that gives them the opportunity to view science as a process, rather than merely an end result.
 This is why we are proud to support the North Texas Regional Tournament.

 In 2008, the Museum became the Affiliate and Operational Partner for the North Texas Region.
 The Museum coordinates and oversees all FLL events for the North Texas area.
-The largest of these events is the Regional Championship Tournament, typically held in January of each year.
+The largest of these events is the Regional Championship Tournament, typically held in February each year.

 For answers to FIRST LEGO® League questions and details about the North Texas region, please contact FLL@perotmuseum.org.